unnikked-ga/unnikked-ga/_posts/2016-08-27-develop-with-laravel-on-your-android-phone.markdown

 Well if you read till here you already noted that I tried to use a funny language here.
 I'm aware that this is just playing and you will not get nothing productive out of it (do you?).

 It is in my nature to explore new things and try to push what I have in my hands to the extreme.
-This is what I like from technology, the possibilites that it opens to you, even if it silly or not useful at all.
+This is what I like from technology, the possibilities that it opens, even if it silly or not useful at all.

 Seeing that a little box that holds in your pocket is capable of doing complex stuff like this it just lights me up.

-I don't know if this article will be valuable to you but I hope you enjoyed my journey while reading it.
+I don't know if this article will be valuable to you but I hope you enjoyed the journey while reading.

-Have you suggestions?
-Wanna whare your story with termux?
+Have suggestions?
+Wanna share your story with termux?
 Drop a comment below or join [my group on Telegram](https://telegram.me/joinchat/AEis8D1UWPDa9sdeyzJQ6w).